Philippines files protest against China's test flights in disputed sea

-MANILA (Reuters) - The Philippines has filed a protest against China’s test flights from an artificial island in the South China Sea, a foreign ministry spokesman said on Wednesday, describing the actions as “provocative” and a violation of an existing informal code.
+MANILA, Jan 13 (Reuters) - The Philippines has filed a protest against China’s test flights on an artificial island in the South China Sea, a foreign ministry spokesman said on Wednesday, describing the actions as “provocative” and a violation of an existing informal code.

 “We formally protested on Jan.
 8 the recent test flights by China to Kagitingan Reef,” Charles Jose told reporters, using the local name for Fiery Cross Reef, saying the foreign ministry summoned China’s embassy official to hand over the protest.